Brown Sugar Yellow Cake with Chocolate Frosting

 - In a medium saucepan, melt 1 cup butter over medium heat.
 Stir in the water and whisk until combined.
 Bring to a boil over medium heat and boil for about 30 seconds.
 Remove pot from heat and let sit aside to cool.

-- Meanwhile, in a large bowl, whisk together the white sugar, flour, and 3/4 teaspoon salt.
+- Meanwhile, in a large bowl, whisk together the white sugar, flour, and 3/4 teaspoon kosher salt.

 - In another medium bowl, whisk together 2 eggs.
 Slowly sprinkle baking soda and baking powder over the top while you whisk.
 Beat until there are no lumps.
 The mixture may foam, and that's ok!